 Take one step at a time.
 Identify the immediate problem, and take one step at a time to solve it.
 Remind yourself, “All I have to do right now is ____.”
 For example, “All I have to do right now is make a list.” or “All I have to do right now is get dressed.”

 Help someone else.
 Refocus your energy by serving someone else.
 Smile at people, help them out, and offer service.

 Talk back to negative thinking.
-Right now, or before bed tonight, list your negative thoughts from today on paper; then rewrite them to be more hopeful, truthful, and encouraging (see examples below).
+Right now, or before bed tonight, list your negative thoughts from today on paper; then rewrite them to be more hopeful, truthful, and encouraging (see three examples below).